frederic-perez/AmE-dictionary/dictionary.md

 __Fibbies__
 __Filipino__
 __Foosball__
-__For starters,__ _phrase_ :three: _informal_ You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
+__For starters,__ _phrase informal_ :three: You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
 Other exciting offers are flooding in._ _Her manager said, 'It will cost her 1.5 million pounds for starters if she loses.'_
 __Forest Recreation Park__
 __Fourth Estate__
 __Fr.__ Freshman (Fr) vs Sophomore (So) vs Junior (Jr) vs Senior (Sr)